NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 This one is a variation of the two themes above, falling somewhat in the middle: it still signals success and makes it harder (kinda...) to crash the application.
-This time around, our code would look similar to this:
+This time around, our code would look similar to this (in Cpp-like pseudocode):

 ```c++
 // Our SearchResult object